 News from Afar (Jones 2016 CD released by Centaur) presents five compositions (2010-2015) by David Evan Jones (b.
 1946) all of which integrate computer-processed news broadcasts with instruments performing live.
 These pieces transform reports of the difficult news of our day and bring them into the contemplative frame of the concert hall.

 Recordings of four of the five pieces with video translations are available at the following links:

 Yeonpyeong Island (Daegeum and computer)

 Gezi Park (for violin, cello and computer)

-The entire CD is available (without translations) courtesy of Naxos of
+The entire CD is available (without translations) courtesy of Naxos of America at

 Each piece in this collection refers to a recent news event with local and international significance: the seminal 2013 Gezi Park demonstrations in Istanbul, the massive 2011 Tsedek Chevrati (“social justice”) demonstrations in Israel, the 2010 attack by North Korea on South Korea’s Yeonpyeong Island, the ongoing protests over the construction of a naval base on South Korea’s Jeju Island...
 Each broadcast is in the language of the country in which the event occurred.
 In performance, translations are projected as supertitles; in this CD, translations are presented in the notes below.